tony-ou/web_QoE_video_creation/README.md

 # web_QoE_video_creation
-This repo gives examples on using Moviepy to customize webpage loading videos.
+This repo gives examples on using Moviepy to create & customize webpage loading videos.

 Tutorial is in: https://github.com/tony-ou/web_QoE_video_creation/blob/main/video_creation.ipynb which contains
 - How to create a video from a webpage image